 As any loyal follower of Hybrid Rasta Mama knows, Jennifer and her family have been going through months of virtual hell after discovering their family home contained toxic mold.
 They discovered that their health problems were almost all caused by the mold present in their walls, and they are on the long, hard road to physical and emotional recovery.
 Several years ago, it was thought that toxic mold did not have an affect on pets, but we now know that is false.
-Toxic mold can cause terrible health problems for household pets, even more so than humans, depending on the specific case.
+Toxic mold affects pets and can cause terrible health problems for them, even more so than humans, depending on the specific case.

 Jennifer's family includes multiple cats and a rabbit who are now all safely out of the home and thriving.
 They got lucky.

 The Discovery – How Toxic Mold Affects Pets

 It was a 2007 press release from the American Veterinary Medical Association that really brought the effect of toxic mold on pets to light.
 Douglas Mader, a Florida veterinarian, was performing a dental procedure on two sibling cats.
 Soon after beginning the procedure, he noticed frothy blood in the anesthesia tubes.
 Alarmed, he stopped the procedure.
 Sadly, the cats both passed away within two days, and blood samples indicated that there was black mold in their lung capillaries.
 A hemorrhage exacerbated by the procedure was the cause of death.
 The cats showed no prior symptoms, and the family only discovered after the cats' blood test that there was mold in their home.